Last updated: 04/30/2019

 Heroin abuse is a growing problem throughout the United States and around the world.
 Millions of people suffer from the repercussions of heroin abuse which may include addiction, withdrawal, overdose, accident, injury and untimely death.
-If your or someone you love needs help, call our helpline at 800-654-0987 for assistance in finding and choosing the best treatment program for your needs.

 What can be Treated?